EveryOneIsGross/scratchTHOUGHTS/README.md

 ---

-## Ai hallucination is a feature not a bug.
+## Ai hallucination is a feature not a bug

 https://github.com/EveryOneIsGross/alignmentTHOUGHTS/blob/main/hallucinationeaturenotbug.md